 Thaicom has a policy in place related to ethics and responsible business practice with regard to our business partners and creditors, including a Supplier Charter that ensures our partners can have full confidence in the way we operate while working together to pull in the same direction.

 Thaicom does not have any policy to delay payment to suppliers or vendors.
-The averaged actual payment from January to April 2022 is 39 days while the averaged committed payment is within 45 days.
+The average actual payment from January to December 2022 is 31 days while the averaged committed payment is within 45 days.

 Thaicom has set up a complaints channel, which our partners can access via our website.
 This channel offers a direct line to our procurement department or internal audit department.
 We are always on hand to listen, respond and cooperate with any of our many business partners who require our assistance.